Andy Bird

 Andy Bird CBE (born 3 January 1964) is a British executive.
 He was chairman of Walt Disney International until 2018.
 Bird was the CEO of Pearson plc from October 2020 until his retirement on 8 January 2024.

 Early life

-Bird was born and raised in Warrington, England and was educated at King's School, Macclesfield.
+Bird was born and raised in Warrington, Lancashire, England and was educated at King's School, Macclesfield.
 In 1985, Bird gained a Bachelor of Arts degree in English language and literature at Newcastle University.

 Career

 Bird first started his career in broadcasting as one of Timmy Mallett's helpers on Manchester's Piccadilly Radio.
 He produced the breakfast show.
 He later moved to London working for Richard Branson's Virgin Broadcasting, working on their music television channel Music Box and satellite radio station 'Radio Radio'.
 Next was British Satellite Broadcasting's The Power Station channel.

 In 1990, Bird and Chris Evans formed company Big and Good that made programmes for TVam.

 Bird joined Time Warner in 1994 as senior vice president and general manager of Turner Entertainment Networks Limited.
 In 2000, he became president of TBS International and was responsible for all TBS broadcasting outside of the United States.